 WATERHOUSE, James.
 London 24.7.1842 — Eltham 28.9.1922.
 British Colonial Officer and Photographer in India.
-Son of a solicitor, educated at King’s College and University College School, then at Addiscombe.
+Son of James William W., a solicitor.
+Educated at King’s College and University College School, then at Addiscombe.
 From 1859 Lieutenant in Royal Bengal Artillery.
 Served in various positions in the Survey of India, from 1875 Assistant Surveyor-General.
 Also in charge of many astronomical observations.
-In 1888-90 President od the A.S.B.
+In 1888-90 President of the A.S.B.
 Retired in 1897 as Major-General and returned to England.

 – Report on the cartographic applications of photography.
 1870; Report on the operations connected with the observation of the total solar eclipse of April 6th 1875, at Camorta in the Nicobar Islands.
 Calcutta 1875 (with own photographs); and other works.